Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Of course, doing that is not always possible, for example if a service has usage quotas, costs money, or is simply slow or unreliable.
 In such cases we would want to replace it with a fake (preferably not mocked) implementation in tests instead.

-Similarly to the first one, we can also write a test that covers the second endpoint.
+Similarly, we can also write a test that covers the second endpoint.
 This one is simpler because all input parameters are passed directly in URL query:

 ```csharp
 [Fact]